hudgins/resume/RESUME.md

  - JavaScript/CoffeeScript, MongoDB, Socket.io, Backbone.js

 June 1998 - March 2010: SED Systems - www.sedsystems.com

-Role: Systems Analyst or something gross like that
+Role: Systems Analyst or something stuffy like that

 SED Systems builds satellite communications and test systems.
 I worked there a hundred years ago.
 The following summary from an old resume seems like something